individual-developer/A-RPG-Dungeon-/README.md

 * 07 Setup AI mechanics by using pathfinding algorithm, as well as HUD setup, weapon pickup.
 * 08 Setup combat mechanics between enemy and character.
 * 09 Refine the combat, including the audio when character and enemy launching attacking, taking the damage.
+* 10 Add death animation of enemy, HUD showing the enemy status, including the health value.